 - Locations: California and Ohio

 Concern: Large Range of SKUs to House in New Material Handling Systems

 A hardware supplier was opening two new distribution centers: a 410,000 sq. ft. facility in Ohio and 290,000 sq. ft. facility in California.
-The desired completion dates of the material handling system for each distribution center were close, and therefore each project had to be coordinated simultaneously.
+The material handling systems for both distribution centers needed to accommodate the company’s 13,000 SKUs, which varied significantly in size, shape, and weight.

 - To accommodate for storage of long, thin, light items such as plastic sheets, REB designed tall bays with horizontal rods of electrical conduit to act as barriers to allow the plastic sheets to be stored vertically, providing increased density compared to storing the sheets flat.

-- For tall or bulky items that can be placed on ground level, a unique barrier was designed to prevent products from rubbing against another.
+- For tall or bulky items that can be placed on ground level, a unique barrier was designed to prevent products from rubbing against one another.

-Because of the large and detailed scope of work needed, REB provided an on-site project manager for both locations.
-The REB project manager remained on-site for the duration of each project, acting as a go-to person for the customer whenever needed and ensured that the project ran smoothly.
+Because of the large and detailed scope of work needed, REB provided an onsite project manager for each location.
+The project manager remained onsite for the duration of each project, acting as a go-to person for the customer whenever needed and ensured that the project ran smoothly.

-The project was completed on-time and within budget.
+The project was completed on time and within budget.
 The video provided below outlines the installation process for the Ohio-based distribution center.

 Opening A New Distribution Center?